dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/09-Troubleshooting/01-Network-Issues/01-Troubleshoot-and-Resolve-Domain-Controller-Network-Connectivity-Issue.md

 2. Click on Tools, then click on DNS

+### Root Cause The DNS forwarder was incorrectly configured.

 <img width="599" height="509" alt="TS8" src="https://github.com/user-attachments/assets/355c7a92-f1f1-4f35-b1db-0c0367dcb8d5" />

 Note: Under Interfaces all of the IP addresses listed are the Server IP addresses.